APNAPDEV/NEXA/README.md

 >- Internal network password: Escanea y muestras datos de redes inalámbricas
 >- IP_manager: Lista información de tu ip y te permite reasignarte otra
 >- Shutdown/restart: Apaga o reinicia tu dispositivo

+Copyright Notice
+This project is free to use, modify, and share for personal or educational purposes.
+However, if you use or display this project in any public medium (such as websites, presentations, videos, or publications), please provide proper attribution to the original author.

+Unauthorized claims of ownership or use without credit are not permitted.

+Thank you for respecting the creator's work!